alexfelipe/ceep-post-collabcode/README.md

-The developed App is an example used in my serie of articles about Kotlin with Android.
+The developed App is an example used in my series of articles about Kotlin with Android.

 ## Article

-For more detail, [check the article](https://medium.com/collabcode/criando-sua-primeira-aplica%C3%A7%C3%A3o-android-com-kotlin-695bb476d40b) for understand step-by-step the implementation.
+For more details on the implementation, [check out the article](https://medium.com/collabcode/criando-sua-primeira-aplica%C3%A7%C3%A3o-android-com-kotlin-695bb476d40b).

 ## Questions or Suggestion